michaeltlombardi/MTEM/README.md

 ###Contributing
 Please file an issue or submit a pull request for any updates or corrections - this makes it much easier to follow and track.
 Contributions are encouraged and welcome. :)

-For more specific guidance on contributing to the VPMTEM, please see the [Contributions](Contributions.md) document.
+For more specific guidance on contributing to the MTEM, please see the [Contributions](Contributions.md) document.